 During pregnancy, see Antimalarial treatment in pregnant women.

-The drugs of choice is artesunate IV or IM; if artesunate is not available, use artemether IM.
+The drug of choice is artesunate, preferably IV, or if not possible IM.

-For patients in shock: use artesunate IV or, if not available, quinine IV.
-The IM route is not appropriate.
+For patients in shock: IM route is not appropriate, use artesunate IV only.

 Children 20 kg and over and adults: 2.4 mg/kg/dose